 Store TAFINLAR at room temperature, between 68°F to 77°F (20°C to 25°C).

 Keep TAFINLAR and all medicine out of the reach of children.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use TAFINLAR for a condition for which it was not prescribed.
 Do not give TAFINLAR to other people, even if they have the same symptoms that you have.
 It may harm them.

-If you would like more information, talk with your healthcare provider.
 You can ask your healthcare provider or pharmacist for information about TAFINLAR that is written for health professionals.

 For more information, call GlaxoSmithKline at 1-888-825-5249 or go to www.TAFINLAR.com.